apache/db-jdo/README.txt

             one or more space-separated identity types (applicationidentity or datastoreidentity) to use for this run.

+      -Djdo.tck.cleanupaftertest=xxx - true/false.
+Setting it to false will
+            retain data in database after test.
+This will allow inspection of data after test is run.
+Default is true

+      -Djdo.tck.debug.port=##### - the port number the JVM should listen for a debugger on (default 8787)

+      -Djdo.tck.debug.jvmargs=xxx - the "-Xdebug ..." arguments in the event
+            you want to supply your own debug directives

-Maven looks for the following configuration files in test/conf:
+Maven looks for the following configuration files in src/conf:
     * configurations.list
           A list of files.
 Each file listed is a test configuration file.
     * test configuration files